-If you believe that you have received discriminatory treatment by the NAIPTA on the basis of your age, sex, ability, race, color, national origin, and sexual orientation, you have the right to file a complaint with the NAIPTA Administrative Director in the Civil Rights Division.
+If you believe that you have received discriminatory treatment by the Mountain Line on the basis of your age, sex, ability, race, color, national origin, gender identity/expression, and sexual orientation, you have the right to file a complaint with the Mountain Line Deputy General Manager in the Civil Rights Division.
 The complaint must be filed no later than 180 calendar days of the alleged discriminatory incident.

 Methods of filing a Complaint